 Palo Santo Essential Oil: Uses, Benefits, and Blends

 Popular with yoga and meditation enthusiasts around the world, VINEVIDA’s palo santo essential oil comes straight from its native Peru.
-Strong and sweet, this woodsy fragrance is available in both individual and bulk, and ships free anywhere in the USA.
+Strong and sweet, this woodsy fragrance is available in both individual and bulk.
 Keep reading to find out how you can use palo santo oil in aromatherapy to help reduce symptoms of stress and depression.

 The Palo Santo tree, or “Bursera graveolens”, grows from the Yucatan Peninsula all the way down to Peru and Venezuela.
 In Spanish, the name translates to “holy wood”.
 The Bursera graveolens is in the same family as frankincense and myrrh, though palo santo oil comes from wood, not resin.
 In the country of Peru, the Palo Santo tree has long been used by shamans for the purpose of spiritual purification.